rajveerauni/ai-war-room/README.md

 *   **Next.js**: Utilized for its powerful React framework capabilities, enabling server-side rendering (SSR) and static site generation (SSG) for optimal performance, SEO, and developer experience.
 It forms the robust foundation of the user interface.
 *   **Supabase**: Employed as a backend-as-a-service (BaaS) solution, providing a PostgreSQL database, authentication, and real-time subscriptions.
 Supabase simplifies backend development, allowing for rapid feature iteration and secure data management.
-*   **Groq API**: Integrated for its high-performance language processing capabilities, powering the AI chat feature.
+*   **Grok API**: Integrated for its high-performance language processing capabilities, powering the AI chat feature.
 Groq's efficient inference engine ensures rapid and accurate responses to complex queries, enhancing the user experience.
 *   **Tailwind CSS**: Used for utility-first CSS styling, enabling rapid and consistent UI development.
 Tailwind CSS ensures a clean, responsive, and visually appealing design across the application.

 ## Live Demo